Cardi B calls community service for Queens strip club fight ‘best thing’ to happen to her

 It wasn’t immediately clear as of Sunday how much of her community service sentence the rapper, whose real name is Belcalis Almanzar, had completed in connection with the October 2018 assault.

-Cardi B rejected a plea deal in the case in 2019.
-Later in the year, she pleaded not guilty.
+Cardi B rejected a plea deal in the case in 2019 but later pleaded not guilty.
 The rapper was indicted on 14 charges, including two felony counts of attempted assault.
-After her eventual guilty plea, Cardi B owned up to having made bad choices and said she wanted to set a good example for her kids.
+After her guilty plea, Cardi B owned up to having made bad choices and said she wanted to set a good example for her kids.

 “These moments don’t define me and they are not reflective of who I am now,” she said at the time.
 “I’m looking forward to moving past this situation with my family and friends and getting back to the things I love the most—the music and my fans.”